sauerduels/stats-generator/README.md

 In-place.

+# Country Flag Inserter (insert-country-flags.sh)

+Inserts country flags into HTML files for known players.

+## Input

+One HTML file.

+## Output

+In-place.

 ## Notes

-- It is very important that you keep a backup of the directory you want to run this script on.
-This script is destructive and may cause data corruption (or a headache).
+- It is very important that you keep a backup of the file you want to run this script on.
+This script is destructive and may cause data corruption.